jmetzger/training-kubernetes-docker-en/tipps-tricks/cluster-ip-debug.md

-# Use curl from within a pod
+# Use wget from within a pod

 ## Situation